 - Use systematic and extensive profiling with significant effects;

 - Process special category or criminal offence data on a large scale; or

 - Systematically monitor publicly accessible places on a large scale.

 If you are trying to assess if your processing is likely to result in high risk, there are Guidelines on Data Protection Impact Assessment (DPIA).

-In addition, the supervisory authorities are obligate to provide a public list of the kind of processing operations which are subject to the requirement for a data protection impact assessment.
+In addition, the supervisory authorities are obligated to provide a public list of the kind of processing operations which are subject to the requirement for a data protection impact assessment.

 Elements of a DPIA

 1. The purpose of processing

 Among the very first questions you, as a data controller, should ask are:

 - Why do you want to process personal data?

 - Is there any legitimate interest for processing?